Rutvikrj26/awake-portfolio/content/posts/bangle-making.md

 this hole enlarges and the glass takes the shape of a small ring.
 This small ring is then transferred to the sizing mould (locally known as kalbhoot), which is rotated manually.

-As the spinning continues, the red-hot loop of semi-molten glass is pushed back to ex- pand along the cone to a ring of the desired diameter.
+As the spinning continues, the red-hot loop of semi-molten glass is pushed back to expand along the cone to a ring of the desired diameter.
 This process takes place within 5-10 seconds, during which the glass cools down and solidifies, and a bangle is ready.

 ![traditional-bangle-1](/uploads/bangle-traditional.png "Traditional Bangle 1")